Microsemi/switchtec-nvme-cli/README.md

 By default, an NVMe drive in the PAX fabric cannot be enumerated by the host.
 Using the bind operation provided by the Switchtec Gen4 PAX switch, such a VF can be bound to and enumerated by the host.

 Unlike some other SR-IOV devices such as NICs, NVMe drives need to be properly configured before they can be used.
-Generally, configuration includes creating an namespace and attaching the namespace to a specific VF (NVMe secondary controller).
+Generally, configuration includes creating a namespace, attaching the namespace to a specific VF (NVMe secondary controller), allocating VI and VQ resources for the VF, and bringing the VF online.

 The configuration is done through Fabric Manager using MRPC commands.
 The MRPC interface is a way for a host to send configuration commands to the Switchtec firmware.
 Switchtec Gen4 PAX provides a special MRPC command to forward NVMe admin commands to the NVMe drives in the PAX fabric.